15 min read

 React select 10,000 options

 The performance degradation is significant.
 With 10,000 options, the react-select component takes about 5 seconds to open its options menu.
 Why should it take so long?
 In both cases, only the first 8 or so options are visible.
-This is the first hint to how react-window approaches this problem - let's see more details.
+This is the first hint to how react-window approaches this problem - let's go into details.

-The key to improving the performance is limiting the rendering of the list.
+The key to improving the React-select performance is limiting the rendering of the long list.
 It's enough to only render 8 items while keeping the same usability as rendering all 10,000 items.

 React-window is another prevalent open-source library, with 8.5k stars on Github and 300,000 npm downloads.
 React-window is used to render large lists in a virtual way: only the visible elements of the list are actually rendered.